How do we change the system and Rank the Vote in DC?

 - Voters can vote for outsiders and less “electable” candidates (it will elect stronger Democrats and allow us to be inclusive of independent voters and communities).

-No!
 Ranking is intuitive and natural.
 We do it every day.
 The data shows voters of all races, ages, and backgrounds understand how to rank, enjoy the option to rank, and have no increase in confusion about the ballot.
+In New York City recently, voters of all ages, races, and geographies thought ranked voting was simple.

 No!
 Ranking is an option, not required.
 Voters have the power to rank their preferences if they think other candidates deserve their back-up choices.